Island of Lemurs: Madagascar

-Island of Lemurs: Madagascar is a 2014 Canadian-American-Malagasy nature documentary film directed by David Douglas about lemurs in Madagascar.
-The film was released through Warner Bros. on April 4, 2014.
+Island of Lemurs: Madagascar is a 2014 nature documentary film directed by David Douglas about lemurs in Madagascar.
+The film was released through Warner Bros.
+Pictures on April 4, 2014.
 It is narrated by Morgan Freeman.

 Plot

 The film takes place on Madagascar, and focuses on lemurs.
 The film also highlights Dr. Patricia C. Wright's efforts on her mission to help lemurs survive in the modern world.
 The film also focuses on the endangered levels of lemur species, who are losing their populations due to agricultural fires.

 Release

 The film was released on April 4, 2014.
 The film was shot with IMAX 3D cameras, released in IMAX and 3D formats.
 The film was also released with a G rating by the MPAA, and a U rating by the BBFC.

 Home media

-Island of Lemurs: Madagascar was released on Blu-ray 3D + Blu-ray + DVD + Digital HD combo pack on March 31, 2015 by Warner Home Video.
+Island of Lemurs: Madagascar was released on Blu-ray 3D + Blu-ray + DVD + Digital HD combo pack on March 31, 2015, by Warner Home Video.